I Am Sober is a free app that helps you get some control back in your life.

 A habit is a pattern of behavior often performed unconsciously due to repetition.

-Habits are formed anywhere from 18 to 254 days (according to a 2009 study) and tend to be formed in a 3-part cycle:
+Habit formation occurs anywhere from 18 to 254 days (according to a 2009 study*) and tend to be formed in a 3-part cycle:

 Cue